 Rivian will produce its own models from the end of 2020.
 The electric pickup R1T, will have three sizes of batteries, from 105 to 180 kWh, whose autonomy will go from 390 to 640 km.
 A second model, the R1S SUV, will follow quickly.

 The Opel Vivaro-e is the fully electric variant of the light commercial van from Opel.
 It will hit the market next year.
 As part of its PACE!
 Strategic plan, Opel will develop eight electrified cars by 2021.
-At the same time, among those eight electric cars… Continue reading
+At the same time, among those eight electric… Continue reading